Chomtana/EventX-ResizeObserver-event/README.md

 # EventX-ResizeObserver-event
+* Allow programmer to bind resize event for DOM or HTML element in very simple syntax.
-EventX ResizeObserver event (resize event for DOM Element and JQuery)
+* JQuery resize event for DOM or HTML element.

 # Install
 ## Browser